 Overview of performance management strategies

 Performance management strategies are integral for performance but can be easily over-complicated.
-There is an increasing need to steer organisational culture and performance through performance management in an organisation to develop a management culture that enhances overall performance.
+There is an increasing need to steer organizational culture and performance through performance management in an organization to develop a management culture that enhances overall performance.

 In this article, we’ll learn:

 - The link between performance culture and management culture

 - What does an effective performance management system look like

 Why is performance management important?

 Not an easy field to navigate, performance management has caught a lot of attention in the management world lately.